Phhofm/models/README.md

 # Models

+Update:
+All my latest model files that can be used with chaiNNer can be downloaded from [this google drive folder](https://drive.google.com/drive/folders/1khvw9E1VvlolmHioqKJ5kdKtM1Oka1cQ?usp=sharing).
+Make sure to use a chaiNNer version above/newer than Alpha v0.19.5 for DAT and SRFormer support.
+If you cannot find this version (by the time of writing this README entry it is not released yet) make sure to use the [nightly version](https://github.com/chaiNNer-org/chaiNNer-nightly/releases) instead, newer than 2023-08-27 since at that date/version, DAT and SRFormer was added to chaiNNer.

 A repo for me to publish trained models.
 Each folder should contain its own *README.md* file with infos to the model, while configs and examples may be present also.
 Models can also be found on this [openmodeldb page](https://openmodeldb.info/?q=Helaman&sort=date-desc).